 The Graduate School North Carolina State University Research Building III, Room 240 1005 Capability Drive, Box 7102 Raleigh, NC 27695

-Learning Design and Technology students may take courses from and build thesis/dissertation committees with the diverse group of program faculty listed below.
-Faculty offices are in Poe Hall.
-Beyond Learning Design and Technology, the College of Education has several other programs with digital learning emphases from which students can take courses/electives and identify further faculty for research collaborations, including: Technology Education (STEM Ed department), New Literacies (TELS department), and Training and Development (ELPHD department).
+Learning Design and Technology students may take courses from the program faculty listed below.
+Beyond Learning, Design, and Technology, the College of Education has several other programs in which students can take courses/electives and identify additional faculty for collaborations.

-Please view our Master’s Program FAQ Document, which has answers to frequently asked questions about: non-degree and degree programs, 079/077 licensure offered, courses offered, how to apply, application deadlines, program timelines, time and place for courses, program requirements once admitted, and financing graduate education.
+Please view our Program Handbook, which has answers to frequently asked questions about our degree programs.
 If you have other questions, please contact the coordinator, Julia McKeown.